Ready. Go. Don’t Miss a Crucial Step in Brand Development

 Strategy, done well, helps you answer: What is your brand incredibly good at and, importantly, what meaningful benefits do people get from it?

 And no, not all strategy is equal.
-It’s why I developed Limbic Sparks® Brand Strategy, to overcome the limitations of traditional brand strategy.
+It’s why I developed Limbic Sparks® Brand Strategy to overcome the limitations of traditional brand strategy.

 ⚡️ The most effective brand tactics come from discovering and delivering on the intersection of what’s most motivating to both the brand and its audience.
 I call it the Shared Emotional Motivation.
 This is the step most often overlooked in brand development, but core to the Limbic Sparks approach.

-⚡️ Brand Strategy should not only clarify how your brand is meaningfully different from any other available option (what your brand is about), it also should ensure that your brand benefits will be conveyed in a way that is relevant to what matters most to people (why they should care).
+⚡️ Brand Strategy should not only clarify how your brand is meaningfully different from any other available option (what your brand is about); it should also ensure that your brand benefits will be conveyed in a way that is relevant to what matters most to people (why they should care).
 A Brand Idea that simply conveys what the brand is all about is no longer enough.
 To Spark Brand Desire, your Brand Idea should be a compelling benefit and invitation.

 Try asking these questions before committing to your plan: